M5ez/Core2ez/documentation/05_helping.rst

   .. note::

-    On a Mac you can use the DMG from the downloads page.
+    On a Mac you can use the DMG from the Doxygen downloads page.
 I then used ``ln -s /Applications/Doxygen.app/Contents/Resources/doxygen doxygen`` in my 'bin' directory to make sure the command line utility was on my path.

 * install `Graphviz <http://www.graphviz.org/download/>`_ and make sure its ``dot`` utility is in a directory in your PATH.